SiwonP/simple/README.md

 # vue-simple-boilerplate

-> The simplest possible Vue setup in a single HTML file
+> The simplest possible Vue setup in a simpler webpack environment that the webpack Vue setup

 > This template is Vue 2.0 compatible.
-For Vue 1.x use this command: `vue init simple#1.0 my-project`

 ### Before You Start...